NobleNooblet/DE_Zoomcamp_Project/README.md

 ## Recreating the data pipeline
 This section will allow the user to create and run the data pipeline.
+Please note that this project was developed in Windows OS.
+Any other OS might require an alternative approach

 ### 1. Creating Google Cloud Platform (GCP)
 The project pipeline is making use of Google Cloud Platform.
 In order for the user to replicate the pipeline, they'll need to set up a GCP environment.